 The best investment you can make is an investment in your time management, and I've got ideas for you.
 The first is simple: Develop screens and hone your criteria for investments.
 With 10,000 stocks and a day job, you absolutely have to develop efficient methods for cutting to the ones you're likely to like.
 Second, spread the load among trusted compatriots.
 Start an investing club with like-minded investor friends.

-If you're still pressed for time, consider a free trial to Motley Fool Stock Advisor.
+If you're still pressed for time, consider a free trial of Motley Fool Stock Advisor.
 The harried will like that two stock recommendations come floating their way every month, while the detail-oriented will appreciate the investment theses, complete with counterpoints, provided behind each selection.
-To date, David and Tom's picks are beating the market by nearly 40 percentage points.
+To date, David and Tom's picks are beating the market by 43 percentage points.
 You're never far from an investing club of sorts, since Stock Advisor membership comes with access to exclusive discussion boards where members can share thoughts, insights, and questions without the plague of profane and inane comments typical of boards elsewhere.

 Even if you don't sign up for the newsletter, take a few moments to think about how time has affected your investing.
 If the answer is "negatively," consider taking some sort of action to get a better handle on your future.
 Investing is a critically important task -- one that shouldn't get neglected as often as it does.

 Claiming your free 30-day trial subscription to Stock Advisor won't take long at all -- we promise.
 Simply click right here.